U.S. flag An official website of the United States government

 Vegetables other than leafy greens (fresh-cut) Includes all types of fresh-cut vegetables other than leafy greens.
 Vegetables listed in § 112.2(a)(1) are exempt from the requirements of the rule under § 1.1305(e).

-Finfish (fresh and frozen), specifically:
+Finfish (fresh, frozen, and previously frozen), specifically:

 • Finfish, histamine-producing species